Hidden Cameras, Audio Bugs, and GPS Devices in Indiana: Could Someone Be Watching You? Is It Legal?

 “No One Has a Reason to Watch Me!”

-We’d all like to think that hidden cameras, audio bugs, and GPS trackers are only used against Indiana politicians, the rich and famous, and the scandalous.
-However, that just isn’t the case.
+We would all like to think that hidden cameras, audio bugs, and GPS trackers are only used against Indiana politicians, the rich and famous, and the scandalous.
+However, that just is not the case.
 These devices are used against regular people just like you.
 The most common reasons they may be used are:

 - Owing a business.
 The business doesn’t have to be huge or make millions of dollars.
 It just has to be seen as a threat to others in the same industry.
 A current or former employee may also be looking to bring down your business for a variety of reasons.
 Corporate espionage is alive and well.